gristlabs/grist-core/README.md

   - Columns work like they do in databases: they are named, and they hold one kind of data.
   - Columns can be filled by formula, spreadsheet-style, with automatic updates when referenced cells change.

 This difference can confuse people coming directly from Excel or Google Sheets.
 Give it a chance!
-If you are coming from Airtable, you'll find the model familiar though (and there's a [Grist vs Airtable](https://www.getgrist.com/blog/grist-v-airtable/) article that might interest you).
+There's also a [Grist for Spreadsheet Users](https://www.getgrist.com/blog/grist-for-spreadsheet-users/) article to help get you oriented.
+If you're coming from Airtable, you'll find the model familiar (and there's also our [Grist vs Airtable](https://www.getgrist.com/blog/grist-v-airtable/) article for a direct comparison).

 Here are some specific feature highlights of Grist: